Sources: White House press staff; National Ready Mixed Concrete Association, Silver Spring, Md.; Hilltop Basic Resources, Cincinnati; CP staff

 “Everything in this bill has been supported in the past by Republicans and Democrats,” said the president.
 “The idea for a big boost in construction is supported by the AFL-CIO [and] the Chamber of Commerce.
 Those two don’t get along on much, but they agree we should rebuild America.

-“Thanks to the reforms that we’ve put into place,” he affirmed, “when we start rebuilding America we’re going to change how business is done.
+“Thanks to the reforms that we’ve put into place,” he affirmed, “when we start rebuilding America, we’re going to change how business is done.
 No more earmarks.
 No more boondoggles.
 No more bridges to nowhere.
 We’re going to cut the red tape that prevents some of these construction projects from getting started as quickly as possible.
 And we’ll set up an independent fund to attract private dollars and issue loans based on two criteria: how badly is a construction project needed, and how much good will it do for the community.”

-The Hilltop Concrete site was chosen partly for its proximity to a reference point, the Brent Spence Bridge.
+The Hilltop Concrete site was chosen for its proximity to a vintage bridge, the Brent Spence Bridge.
 Linking Ohio and Kentucky—home to what the president noted are the two most powerful Republicans in Washington, U.S. House Speaker John Boehner and Senate Minority Leader Mitch O’Connell—the structure is among thousands the Federal Highway Administration has designated functionally obsolete based on design capacity versus actual traffic load.
 “We are honored President Obama chose Hilltop to address the importance of federal investment in rebuilding our nation’s crumbling infrastructure,” said Hilltop Vice President and General Manager Brad Slabaugh.
 “Dollar-for-dollar and job-for-job, investing in infrastructure is the fastest way to recovery.”